-The Corporation has not retained any compensation consultant or advisor to assist in determining compensation for any of the Corporation's directors or executive officers in the last two financial years or at any time since the Corporation's most recently completed financial year.
+The Corporation has not retained any compensation consultant or advisor to assist in determining compensation for any of the Corporation's directors or executive officers in the last two financial years.
+In February 2022, the Corporation engaged independent contractor Spiral HR Ltd to undertake a complete review of Human Resource Management including workforce planning, compensation, performance management, and development and organizational change, among other things.
+In connection with the contractor's ongoing work, certain base salaries for NEOs have been adjusted in 2022.